Dare to Explore La Palma by Bike

 Contenido

-For the more athletic there is the opportunity of travelling all the way across La Palma by bike.
-The Barlovento road in the north of La Palma marks the start of a 127-kilometre journey from the north to the south of the island.
-This extended route allows visitors to contemplate wonderful laurel forests and agricultural areas in the municipality of Garafía.
-There is a hard ascent of 15 kilometres to the Roque de los Muchachos Observatory which has amazing views of the rugged volcanic crater called the Caldera de Taburiente.
-On the return journey, by the LP1 road, the route passes the El Time viewpoint, in Garafía.
-Then there is a quick descent that enters the mouth of the Las Angustias ravine.
-The journey passes the banana plantations of Los Llanos de Aridane.
-Then there are some small towns to encounter which are great places to pick up supplies before cyclists attempt the gentle ascent to Los Canarios, which is the highest spot in the south of La Palma.
-After this, there is the final descent into a landscape which includes the impressive Teneguía volcano, a lighthouse, and the Fuencaliente salt flats.
+Finally, the bravest and most daring can even cross the island by bicycle.
+The Barlovento road, in the north of La Palma, marks the beginning of a 127km journey that runs through the island from north to south.
+Along the way we will contemplate the wonderful forests and agricultural areas of the municipality of Garafía, until facing the hard ascent – 15km – to the Roque de los Muchachos Observatory with amazing views of the dizzying walls of the Caldera de Taburiente, a reward for the effort.
+On the way back, and once at the junction with the LP1 road, we continue to the El Time Viewpoint, in Tijarafe, a vertiginous descent that passes through the mouth of the Las Angustias ravine crosses the banana plantations of Los Llanos de Aridane and several villages in which to get supplies.
+A gentle ascent to Los Canarios, through the new roads built on the lava of the volcano, the highest area in the south of La Palma, leads to the final descent, a landscape marked by the impressive Teneguía volcano, the lighthouse and the Fuencaliente salt flats.

 Contenido